 FROM BRITAIN WITH LOVE

-have pulled together a pretty comprehensive list of gift ideas that they’ve gleaned from exploring the world of ethical and sustainable fashion.
+Have pulled together a pretty comprehensive list of gift ideas that they’ve gleaned from exploring the world of ethical and sustainable fashion.
 There are some firm favourites on there as well as new brands with excellent eco-products that don't even look 'eco'.

 THE EMPEROR’S OLD CLOTHES

 The lovely people at The Emperor’s Old Clothes have put together this awesome 2021 sustainable gift guide for all gifts local & independent.
 They've compiled a wonderful selection of local talent and are ensuring they champion small brands.

 - Her even more thorough, rabbit-hole-esque ultimate beginners guide to ethical living.
 Which, while not Christmas themed, I couldn’t not encourage everyone to take a look at.
 It’s really, really good.